kgotgit/ng-weight-watchers/README.md

 ## Documentaiton

-Use 'npm run code:coverage' to generate the documentation using compodoc.
+Use `npm run gen:documentation` to generate the documentation using '@compodoc' (see https://compodoc.app/)

-The generated documentation for the project is available under 'documentation' folder.
-Launch 'index.html' to get an overview of the application. eg., /ng-weight-watchers/documentation/overview.html
+The generated documentation for the project is available under `documentation` folder.

+Launch `index.html` to get an overview of the application.

+eg., /ng-weight-watchers/documentation/index.html